 It started when gangs of white kids began massing behind the goal posts during extra points, trying to grab the football as it sailed toward the stands.
 But after a while, that wasn't good enough.
 So one kid ran onto the field after a kick, grabbed the ball in the end zone, and ran the full length of the field as the crowd cheered.
-When it appeared that know:
+When it appeared that not normally part of their lives.